 - Clean the headlight covers with dishwashing soap and water.
 Then dry them and tape off the area around the headlight covers.

 - Wet sand the headlights with 1000 grit sandpaper in a horizontal direction for 5-10 minutes.
-Then wet sand with the 2000 grit in a diagonal direction for 5-10 minutes.
+Then wet sand with 2000 grit in a diagonal direction for 5-10 minutes.
 Then wet sand with the 3000 grit in the opposite diagonal direction for another 5-10 minutes.
-Be sure to keep the sandpaper wet the whole time.
+Keep the sandpaper wet the whole time.

 - Now Polish your headlights with a good polycarbonate plastic polish like the Novus 3 part polish kit.
 Just follow the manufacturer’s instructions and take your time.

 - Next, use a good auto wax and wax the headlight covers.
-Use a small circular motion and wax on, and wax off.
+Use a small circular motion and wax on/wax off.

 - Finally, apply a UV sealant to your headlight covers.
-If you skip this step you have wasted all the effort you put in so far because UV is what damages the headlight covers in the first place.
-And you just sanded all of the UV protectant layer off.
-So, you have to apply more.
+If you skip this step, you’ve wasted all the effort you put in so far because UV is what damages the headlight covers in the first place.
+And because you just sanded off the UV protectant layer, you have to apply more.
 Wolfgang has a great line of products and their UV sealant is top notch.

-There are different types of awnings on an RV, and they each have different purposes.
-For example, window awnings provide shade and keep rain away from your RV windows and slide-out awnings protect the slide-out roof from debris and water.
-Then there are patio awnings which provide shade and cover when you want to sit outside and enjoy the outdoors.
-The most important part of your awning is the fabric, and it’s usually one of two types, Acrylic or Vinyl.
+There are different types of awnings on the outside of a camper, and they each have different purposes.
+For example, window awnings provide shade and keep rain away from your RV windows while slide-out awnings protect the slide-out roof from debris and water.
+Then there are patio awnings, which provide shade and cover when you want to sit outside and enjoy the outdoors.
+The most important part of your awning is the fabric, and it’s usually one of two types: acrylic or vinyl.

-If, however, you see there are still some stains on the awning then mix 1/2 cup of bleach with dawn detergent and about 3 gallons of water and gently scrub just the stained areas.
-Do not rinse the spot and let it sit for 5 minutes.
-Then rinse.
-If the stain is still there, you can repeat the process on the stained place one or two more times.
+If, however, you see there are still some stains on the awning, mix 1/2 cup of bleach with dawn detergent and about 3 gallons of water.
+Gently scrub just the stained areas.
+Let it sit for 5 minutes before rinsing.
+If the stain is still there, repeat once or twice.